 This sequence is excellent for lower back pain and aching, leg stiffness, tight hip flexors, tight quads, and the symptoms associated with Lower Cross Syndrome.

 Lower Cross is a set of tight and weak muscles that results in an anterior tilt to the pelvis.
 It is characterised by tight lower back muscles, tight hip flexors & quads, weak abdominals and weak glutes.
-In layman’s terms it creates a bit of a tummy and a protruding bottom.
-It also results in lower back pain and sometimes sciatica.
+In layman’s terms, it creates a bit of a tummy and a protruding bottom.
+It also results in lower back pain and sciatica.

 Do you enjoy a deeper stretch followed by some time to rest and unwind?
 Then this is the class for you.
-Yin yoga works on the yin tissues – also known as the connective tissues.
+Yin yoga works on the yin tissues – also known as connective tissues.
 Connective tissue responds best to a slow, steady load which is why we hold the poses for longer.
 If you gently stretch connective tissue by holding a yin pose for a long time in this way, the body will respond by making it a little longer and stronger – which is exactly what you want.
 Remember, the principle of exercise is to stress the tissue so the body will respond by strengthening it.

 Restorative yoga uses blocks, bolsters, and blankets to support the body while softening throughout the practice.
 Postures in restorative are also held for a longer period while still being kind to the body.
 Ideal for people who want to clear the head and make space for the things that matter.
 Leave the class feeling a little bit lighter.
 A Nourishing, meditative class for everyone.
 Beginner friendly.
 All levels welcome.